Skip to main content

 Action step functionality

-This article describes the functionality of action steps presented on the Betty Blocks platform.
+This article describes the functionality of native action steps (application functions) presented on the Betty Blocks platform.

 • Authentication profile.
 Here you can add currently supported authentication profiles.
 See the Authentication profiles page for more information.

-• Based on the chosen authentication profile, the builder is able to configure the inputs for the profile:
+• Based on the chosen authentication profile, the builder can configure the inputs for the profile:

 • User name and password: the variables containing the username and password which will be used to authenticate the end-user.
 Shown if the builder chose to use the username/password authentication profile.

-• Record ID: the variable containing a record ID of the user to be authenticated.
+• Password: the variable containing the password of the user to be authenticated.
 Shown if the builder chose the custom authentication profile.

 • As.
 State the name of the variable containing the result of the authentication execution.